idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 My fate changed three weeks ago.
 I saw a woman that looked beaten down by life.
 Like instinct, I patted the side of my bag, and pulled out a deck of cards that was untouched for months.
 I asked her to pick a card and write down what she wanted on it.
 She wrote down freedom.
 I was a bit disappointed, I like it when magic is personal, and I figured freedom was some political cause.
 I was wrong.

 She placed the freedom card it in the middle of the deck.
 I told her to focus on her freedom, and her card jumped to the top of the deck.
-She was suprised.
+She was surprised.
 The second time the freedom card jumped to the top, some wonder began creeping into her expression.
 The third time she was smiling.
-I told her _"Take this card, and remember whenever you concentrate on what you want, you'll get it."_ Surprised, she looked up, and said quitely _"I really needed that - thank you"._
+I told her _"Take this card, and remember whenever you concentrate on what you want, you'll get it."_ Surprised, she looked up, and said quietly _"I really needed that - thank you"_.

-The next day the woman caught my attention while I was going by and said _That magic thing you did was life changing thank you_.
+The next day the woman caught my attention while I was going by and said _That magic thing you did was life-changing thank you_.
 I figured she wanted to say something nice so was lying. _"Glad you enjoyed it"_ I said without really stopping.
 But a lie can be enough, and I restarted my daily magic practice.

 Yesterday I ran into the woman and thanked her - _"When you told me the magic mattered to you, it inspired me to get back into magic"._ She was like, _"oh it was mutually beneficial then"._ She went on _" Literally 2 hours before you did that magic, I'd finalized my divorce of 15 years, and was lost._ She paused for a second, looked me in the eye and said - _"When you gave me that card, you literally handed me my freedom"._